mdsufz/OrtSuite/README.md

 **Dependencies:**  bs4, grequests

-We suggest the use of the package manager [pip](https://pip.pypa.io/en/stable/) to install the virtual environment (* *virtualenv* *)
+We suggest the use of the package manager [pip](https://pip.pypa.io/en/stable/) to install the virtual environment (*virtualenv*)

 ```bash
 pip install virtualenv
 ```

-Create a virtual environment to use with this tool.
+Create a virtual environment.

 ```bash
 virtualenv venv_OrtScraper